 The New OneDrive sync client works with Azure synchronization service.
 It uses the Incremental sync method, which does not create cache on the machine.
 Cache is kept on Azure Cloud and does not create any entry on the user’s machine, making it faster and more stable.

 Are you managing multiple Office 365 tenants?
 If yes, read our guide, 15 Tricks to Succeed in Managing Multiple Office 365 Tenants to help you save time.
 Click here to learn how.

-Before starting with new sync client, make sure that OneDrive.exe is enabled in Office 365.
-In order to enable it from Office 365, follow these steps:
+Before starting with new sync client, make sure that OneDrive.exe is enabled.
+In order to enable it from Office or Microsoft 365, follow these steps: